nockab/nockab.github.io/_posts/2021-04-27-blogging-cycle.md

 ---
 Blog posting cycle:

-Blog ideas goes in to idea incubator, where they float, sometimes merge, grow and mature.
+Blog ideas go into idea incubator, where they float, sometimes merge, grow, and mature.
-Then they move to post constructor, where they reach their final form and look.
+Then they move to the post constructor, where they reach their final form and look.
-After that they get imported into blog.
+After that, they get imported into the blog.

 Sorta.
 At least should be like so.
 But not yet.